zh3nru/eMotion-Kinesthetic-Analysis-for-Emotion-Recognition/README.md

 # eMotion: Kinesthetic Analysis for Emotion Recognition

-eMotion is a system that analyzes kinesthetic features ***(body movements, postures, gestures)*** to detect and recognize human emotions ***(Happiness, Sadness, Surprise, Disgust, Anger, Fear, Neutral)*** in real time.
+eMotion is a system that analyzes kinesthetic features ***(body movements, postures, gestures)*** to detect and recognize human emotions ***(Happiness, Sadness, Surprise, Disgust, Anger, Fear, Neutral)*** in real time using computer vision techniques and the use of CNN + LSTM algorithms.
 Unlike traditional emotion detection tools that rely on facial expressions, eMotion focuses exclusively on kinesthetic features, offering a unique approach that can possibly contribute to the advancement of existing emotion recognition systems.

 This repository mainly focuses on the machine learning side of the system - dataset creation and modification, model training, and the actual model that can be used for inference purposes.